Kia aims for luxury crossover with Cross GT concept

-CHICAGO (Reuters) - Kia Motors Corp (000270.KS) unveiled a concept version of a large, luxury crossover vehicle on Thursday that represents a crucial part of the South Korean automaker’s effort to compete with more upscale brands in the U.S. auto market.
+CHICAGO, Feb 7 (Reuters) - Kia Motors Corp unveiled a concept version of a large, luxury crossover vehicle on Thursday that represents a crucial part of the South Korean automaker’s effort to compete with more upscale brands in the U.S. auto market.

 The Cross GT concept, shown at the Chicago Auto Show, is another sign of Kia’s newfound direction under Peter Schreyer, who has overhauled Kia’s designs since joining the company from Audi in 2006.